Rice Cream with Raspberry Sauce

 Heavy whipping cream

 Whip heavy cream until it peaks.
-If you stir too much you will make butter.
+If you whip too much you will make butter.

-Place a few scoops of rice pudding into large bowl.
+Place a few scoops of rice pudding into a large bowl.

-Gradually blend whipped cream and rice pudding until you have a light, fluffy consistency.
+Gradually fold/blend whipped cream and rice pudding until you have a light, fluffy consistency.

-In Norway you can buy bags of ready-to-make, Raspberry Sauce (Rød Saus), which is delicious and easy to make, but I always add frozen raspberries to the sauce, as well.
+In Norway, you can buy packets of ready-to-make, Raspberry Sauce (Rød Saus), which is delicious and easy to make, but I always add frozen raspberries to the sauce, as well.
 I usually bring tons of packets with me when I come back from Norway.

-To serve rice cream, I use an attractive, large glass bowl and a glass pitcher for the Raspberry Sauce.
+To serve Norwegian rice cream/riskrem I use an attractive, large glass bowl and a clear glass pitcher for the Raspberry Sauce.
 My guests serve themselves.
 This is a tasty alternative to rice pudding.

 To find out more about Norwegian Foods, hop over to Foods of Norway